landafu96-byte/out-of-plane-polarization/README.md

 ### 4. val.json
 `zval.json` contains the number of valence electrons for each element in the structure.
-It can be generated using the `val.py` script:
+It can be generated using the `val.py` script under your working directory:

 ```
 python val.py